Writer Beware logo

 Melanie Mills, a.k.a.Elisabeth von Hullessem, a.k.a.
 Lisa Hackney

-In 2003, Mills announced a writers’ conference to be held over Memorial Day weekend in Myrtle Beach (Writer Beware staff was not only invited, but offered an honorarium of $1,000 apiece–we found this pretty amusing, given that Mills was well aware that we were watching her, and had several times written us angry letters denouncing our warnings).
 In early May, the conference was abruptly canceled with no reason given.
 A reschedule date was promised, but never provided.
 Then, in June, clients of M.W.
 Mills were shocked and grieved to learn that their agent had been killed in a car crash in Germany.
 The agency was closed down; clients were released from all obligations.

 In August 2003, we began to receive reports of a writers’ conference scam in Banff, Alberta.
-The conference’s organizer, Elisabeth von Hullessem, had announced a lavish event, accepted money from would-be participants, then canceled the conference and absconded with the proceeds.
+The conference’s organizer, a woman named Elisabeth von Hullessem, had announced a lavish event, accepted money from would-be participants, then canceled the conference and absconded with the proceeds.
 The Royal Canadian Mounted Police caught up with her in British Columbia on Oct.
 30, arresting her on seven counts of fraud, two counts of false pretenses, and one count of theft.
 She was hauled back to Alberta to stand trial.

-When news of the Banff scam first broke, Writer Beware was struck by the similarities to Melanie Mills’s fake writers’ conference in North Carolina, and also by the similar writing styles of the solicitation letters sent out by “Elisabeth von Hullessem” and correspondence we’d seen from “Melanie Mills”.
-Once Hullessem was arrested, we contacted the RCMP to inform them of our suspicions that Hullessem and Mills were the same person.
+When news of the Banff scam first broke, Writer Beware was struck by the similarities to Melanie Mills’s fake writers’ conference in North Carolina, and also by how similar the writing style of the solicitation letters sent out by Elisabeth von Hullessem were to correspondence we’d seen from Melanie Mills.
+After Hullessem was arrested, we contacted the RCMP to inform them of our suspicion that Hullessem and Mills were the same person.
 They were already investigating the South Carolina connection, but we were able to fill them in on Mills’s activities there and also to put them in touch with the North Myrtle Beach police detective in charge of Mills’s case.

 Lisa Hackney was able to broker a plea bargain in answering the charges in Canada, and was sentenced to time served (less than a month in custody awaiting her hearing) in exchange for a plea of guilty.
 She promptly went to ground, and–except for a bizarre posting on eBay, in which she attempted to auction off a copy of her vanity-published, semi-autobiographical novel Sins, plus “lunch with a fugitive author” for $10,000–appeared to have vanished for good.